 Today, the tower is decorated with street art and homeless people sleep there at night.
 You can jump over the back wall (near the Nelson Mandela quote) to explore the street art and enjoy a great view of Mostar from the top.

-Hotel Neretva was a grand hotel nicknamed “Tito’s Palace” after Yugoslav communist revolutionary Josip Broz Tito.
+Hotel Neretva was a grand hotel nicknamed “Tito’s Palace” for Yugoslav communist revolutionary Josip Broz Tito.
 It’s now a ruin.
 “After years of deadlock,” restoration continues at a cost of 9 million Euros.

 Abandoned Airport Hangar